vanillaSky00/contest/2025DS/hw3/README.md

 <br>

 Note for Prims:
-- Disconnected graphs: The loop over all start builds an MSF (minimum spanning forest).
+- Disconnected graphs: The loop over all start builds an MSF (minimum spanning forest), do it by each groups.
 If you need a single MST, ensure the graph is connected.
 - Dense graphs: Replace the heap with an array of bestWeight[v] + linear scan (`O(V^2)`)—often faster in practice for dense inputs.
 - Fancy heaps: Fibonacci heap gives theoretical `O(E + V log V)` but has big constants.
 But binary heap is preferred in contests/production.